Shared ownership mortgages

 Exactly how you’re allowed to staircase will depend on your housing association – so check carefully before you sign on the dotted line.

-Usually, you can only staircase three times, and in multiples of 5 or 10% (ie buying another 20% of your home rather than 19 or 21%).
+Usually, you can only staircase three times, and in multiples of 5 or 10% (which means you can buy another 20% of your home rather than 19 or 21%).
 There’s typically no maximum amount you can buy each time, but watch out: some housing associations will only let you staircase up to a maximum of 80%.
 That means you wouldn’t ever own that property outright.

 If you borrow more money to staircase, you’ll owe more on your mortgage.
 But as you own more of your home, you’ll also pay less rent to your housing association each month.
 You’ll pay no rent when you own 100%.